Numerical Analysis of Target Enumeration via Euler Characteristic Integrals

 \section{Abstract}

-In this paper, we look at the types of errors that are introduced when using the Euler characteristic integral approach to count the number of targets in a discrete sensor field.
-In contrast to other theoretical analyses, this paper examines discrete sensor fields rather than continuous ones.
-The probabilities of first and second order errors are worked out combinatorially, and a general formula is found which is discovered to be proportional to much higher order errors.
-Asymptotic results are also derived.
-Thus, this work gives us the bias of the Euler characteristic integral as a point estimator for the number of targets in a sensor field, and a general understanding of how the Euler characteristic integral fails, or more often succeeds.
+Given a continuous sensor field, we can apply the Euler characteristic integral approach to count the number of targets in the sensor field.
+If the sensor field is discrete, the Euler integral approach introduces errors into our target count.
+In this paper, we study the behavior of the Euler integral when applied to discrete sensor fields.
+Under precise assumptions, we count the number of first- and second-order errors in target count, and discover a formula proportional to much higher order errors.
+This allows us to derive a point estimator for the number of targets in a discrete sensor field.
+Finally we derive an asymptotic result, providing insight into how the discrete Euler integral behaves for a large number of targets.